photo by Jeremy Hogan

 He also founded the all-star "Spoke n' Roll" band, OCTOPOET, in 1999.
 The experimental group has featured members of the Spin Doctors, Max Creek, Sun Ra, Gil Scott-Heron Band and Spoken Motion plus Mark Egan, saxophonist Erik Lawrence and vocalists Lucy Woodward, Dawn Lorentz and Chanda Rule.
 Spanning his career, Messina has recorded over 200 spoken word & music compositions including works from Biting the Tongue (1998), Absorb (1999), Rage (1999), The Long Road to Nowheresville (2004) and Walking Home (2007).

-Messina has shared the stage with David Amram, Reg E.
+Messina has shared the stage with musicians David Amram,

-Leo Nocentelli (The Meters), Allen Ginsberg, Merle Saunders, Lee Ranaldo (Sonic Youth),
+Meters), Merle Saunders, Lee Ranaldo (Sonic Youth), Bernie Worrell, Melvin Sparks, Jeff

-Sirowitz, Courtney Love, Ron Whitehead, Arnie Lawrence, Erik Lawrence, Vic Juris, John S.
+Pevar, Courtney Love, Arnie Lawrence, Erik Lawrence, Vic Juris, Paul Winter, Buzzy

-Messina is also a prolific painter, known to include shredded poems, pharmaceuticals and poppy seeds in his large, dramatic canvas works.
-As a burgeoning artist with an illustrious past, his paintings hang in the private collections of jazz musicians, writers, governors and fashion models around the world.
+Messina is a prolific painter, known to include shredded poems, pharmaceuticals and poppy seeds in his large, dramatic canvas works.
+As a burgeoning artist with an illustrious past, his paintings hang in the private collections of rock stars, jazz musicians, writers, governors and fashion models around the world.

 Frank Messina: The Official Website